jimken123/jimken123.github.io/_pages/outsider.md

 permalink: /outsider/
 ---

-## Indecision - The Key to Flexibility - outsider.ie article
+## Outsider article

-In 2007 I wrote an article on our trip in Latin America for [Outsider.ie](https://outsider.ie), Ireland's outdoor magazine.
+In 2007 I wrote an article on our trip in Latin America for [outsider.ie](https://outsider.ie), Ireland's outdoor magazine.
 The magazine and website are still on the go, but my article is no longer available there.
 Luckily I had a copy saved on a harddrive, so here it is, somewhat rebuilt.

-### TESTING TESTING

-#### START JUST THE TEXT

 <img src="/img/outsider/header.jpg">

 <img src="/img/outsider/paddling.jpg">

-Indecision - The Key to Flexibility
+### Indecision - The Key to Flexibility

-Submited by Jim Kennedy
+<i>Submited by Jim Kennedy</i>

-15 November 2006
+<i>15 November 2006</i>

 <img src="/img/outsider/falls-title.jpg">